rberends/r_dash/README.md

 # r_dash
 An info dashboard Flutter app, meant to be hosted on a specific display tied to a Raspberry (Zero 2W).
-It displays the Dutch Rainfal radar and real time train schedule for a specific station of your choosing.
+It displays the Dutch Rainfall radar and real time train schedule for a specific station of your choosing.

+I.e. the dashboard tells you when to leave for the train and whether to bring a raincoat or not.
+It does this while being color tuned to your own living room, with over 20 color modes.

-# Dependencies
+## Dependencies

 - Flutter
 - Flutter-pi